alexejk/go-xmlrpc/README.md

 * Order of fields in struct type matters - fields are taken in the order they are defined on the **type**.
 * Numbers are to be specified as `int` (encoded as `<int>`) or `float64` (encoded as `<double>`)
+* Both pointer and value references are accepted (pointers are followed to actual values)

 ### Response decoding

+Response is decoded following similar rules to argument encoding.

+* Order of fields is important.
+* Outer struct should contain exported field for each response parameter.